-5. NV OSHA'S ABATEMENT VERIFICATION REGULATION, NAC 618.6494 THRU 618.6497 abatement; the Supervisor/CSHO will review the abatement and find it adequate prior to closing the case file.
+5. NV OSHA'S ABATEMENT VERIFICATION REGULATION, NAC 618.6494 THRU 618.6497 a.
+IMPORTANT TERMS AND CONCEPTS

 NAC 618.6494(1): Except as otherwise provided in subsection 3, within 10 calendar days after the date of abatement, an employer shall certify to the Enforcement Section on a form provided or approved by the Division that each violation or hazard set forth in a citation has been abated.